Self-fulfilling prophecy: Greek

-In Greek literature a "prophete" is defined as "one who speaks for another."
+The word "prophet" is derived from the Greek word prophete, meaning "one who speaks for another."

 The best-known example from Greek legend is that of Oedipus.
 Warned that his child would one day kill him, Laius abandoned his newborn son Oedipus to die, but Oedipus was found and raised by others, and thus in ignorance of his true origins.
 When he grew up, Oedipus was warned that he would kill his father and marry his mother.
-Believing his foster parents were his real parents, he left his home and travelled to Greece, eventually reaching the city where his biological parents lived.
-There, he got into a fight with a stranger, his real father, killed him and married his widow, Oedipus' real mother.
+He sought to avoid this, and, believing his foster parents to be his real parents, left his home and travelled to Greece, eventually reaching the city where his biological parents lived.
+There, he got into a fight with a stranger, killed him, and married his widow, only to discover that the stranger he had killed was his biological father, and his new wife was his biological mother.

-Although the legend of Perseus opens with the prophecy that he will kill his grandfather Acrisius, and his abandonment with his mother Danaë, the prophecy is only self-fulfilling in some variants.
+Although the legend of Perseus opens with the prophecy that he will kill his grandfather Acrisius, the prophecy is only self-fulfilling in some variants.
 In some, he accidentally spears his grandfather at a competition—an act that could have happened regardless of Acrisius' response to the prophecy.
-In other variants, his presence at the games is explained by his hearing of the prophecy, so that his attempt to evade it does cause the prophecy to be fulfilled.
-In still others, Acrisius is one of the wedding guests when Polydectes tried to force Danaë to marry him, and when Perseus turns them to stone with the Gorgon's head; as Polydectes fell in love with Danaë because Acrisius abandoned her at sea, and Perseus killed the Gorgon as a consequence of Polydectes' attempt to get rid of Danaë's son so that he could marry her, the prophecy fulfilled itself in these variants.
+In other variants, his presence at the games is due to his hearing of the prophecy.
+In still others, Acrisius is one of the wedding guests when Polydectes tries to force Danaë to marry him, and is accidentally killed when Perseus turns all the guests to stone with the Gorgon's head.

 Greek historiography provides a famous variant: when the Lydian king Croesus asked the Delphic Oracle if he should invade Persia, the response came that if he did, he would destroy a great kingdom.
-Assuming this meant he would succeed, he attacked—but the kingdom he destroyed was his own.
-In such an example, the prophecy prompts someone to action because he is led to expect a favorable result; but he achieves another, disastrous result which nonetheless fulfills the prophecy.
+Assuming this meant he would succeed, he attacked, only to fail—the kingdom he destroyed was his own.

-When it was predicted that Cronos would be overthrown by his son, and usurp his throne as King of the Gods, Cronus ate his children, each shortly after they were born.
-When Zeus was born, Cronos was thwarted by Rhea, who gave him a stone to eat instead, sending Zeus to be raised by Amalthea.
+When it was predicted that Cronos would be overthrown by his son, and usurp his throne as King of the Gods, Cronus ate his children, each shortly after they were born, enraging his wife, Rhea.
+To get revenge, when she bore Zeus, she gave Cronos a stone to eat instead, sending Zeus to be raised by Amalthea.
 Cronos' attempt to avoid the prophecy made Zeus his enemy, ultimately leading to its fulfilment.